-The Schema Composer is a powerful and productive tool for working with information that is shared between organizations or within organizations.
+The Schema Composer is a productive tool for working with information that is shared between organizations or within organizations.
 Many industries, domains and organizations have defined a shared information model or schema and mandate or encourage parties to use this model when sharing information.
 The Schema Composer is a tool that helps analysts and others to define messages that comply with the schemas and thus comply with the mandated formats.

 Where to

 find the

 SchemaRibbon: Develop > Schema Modeling >

-Schemafind the

-SchemaSchema Composer > Open SchemaSchemaComposer
+SchemaSchemaSchema Composer > Open SchemaComposerComposer